 In your RV, it's rare anyone will break into your unit, though, just like in the States, it happens.
 Investing in a good deadbolt for your door is the best insurance you can have.
 After that, anything that deters a thief is good.
 Using a bicycle lock to attach your camera bag probably helps a little bit, though most thieves are smart enough to cut through any fabric.
 Again, locking your gear in something substantial is your best bet.
 Got an ice chest?
 That'll hold a lot of photo gear.
 If you can't secure it, cover it with “stuff” so it looks unappealing.

 Here's an example.
 I am a klutz.
 I fall down.
 Once in the Copper Canyon, I toppled off a boulder (but I got the shot!).
 Smashed my Nikon bodies and lenses lenses pretty badly.
 Some of the equipment sort of worked, but I won't win any awards for the images I took.
 I called L.A. from Creel, Chihuahua.
 They seemed to really care and told me not to worry, I could submit the claim when i got back (which would have been 60 day later).
 Since it was an accident, not a theft, I didn't need a police report, or even a statement from the amused witnesses.
-I sent the cameras back to Nikon, they gave me an estimate.
+I sent the cameras and lenses back to Nikon, they gave me an estimate.
 I sent that to L.A.
 They paid after a reasonable deductible.

 The next year, in Zacatecas, I fell not once, but twice - once on a city street and once in a mine.
 This time I left one of my bodies at the hotel.(Camera bodies, that is).
 So I was feeling pretty smart, until the second fall.
 You can't plan for everything.